-Don’t let the fear of traveling plus size stop you
+Don’t let the fear stop you

 I don’t know why I let something so stupid get the best of me.
-Although I was so excited for my trip, in the back of my head was that little voice like “ you won’t fit, you will get kicked off the plane, there will be a scene” Which made me was scared.
+Although I was so excited about my trip, in the back of my head was that little voice like “ you won’t fit, you will get kicked off the plane, there will be a scene” Which made me was scared.
 It’s ok for me to be traveling plus size.

 I want to thank those who posted videos and wrote blog posts about flying while fat.
 Please check out their content and let them know Michele from Our Redonkulous Life sent you.